hth313/boost41/doc/arithmetic.rst

 INC _ _
 --------

-Increment the specified register, that is, subtract 1 without affect the last X register.
+Increment the specified register, that is, subtract 1 without affecting the last X register.